Anof-cyber/PyCript-Docs/Examples.md

 - Open Burp Suite and navigate to the ```"Proxy", "Target", "Intruder" or "Repeater"``` tab.

-- Select anyting within request or response.
+- Select anything within the request or response.

-- Right-click on the request you wish to encrpyt and select ```"Extensions"``` from the menu.
+- Right-click on the request you wish to encrypt and select ```"Extensions"``` from the menu.

 - From the submenu, select ```"PyCript"```

 - Select ```"Encrypt String"``` from the options presented.

-- The extension will show a Popup with the encrpyted output for your selected string.
+- The extension will show a Popup with the encrypted output for your selected string.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Hkfqb_npfeg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>